photo/frontend/documentation/faq/Faq.markdown

 Frequently Asked Questions
 =======================

-This is a list of common questions that people have about The OpenPhoto Project.
+Here are some questions that people have about The OpenPhoto Project.
 If you have one that's not on this list send us a message via <a href="https://twitter.com/OpenPhoto">Twitter</a> or <a href="mailto:support@openphoto.me">email</a>.

 ### What is OpenPhoto?
 OpenPhoto is a photo hosting service that puts you in control.
 It lets you import, archive, and organize your photos on OpenPhoto's servers or your personal cloud accounts such as Dropbox or Amazon S3.
 Your choice.